hesiqi2000/zynq-lab/lab2.md

     <i>Add master port to AXI Interconnect</i>
     </p>

-21. Click on the s_axi port of the buttons AXI GPIO block (name: buttons), and drag the pointer towards the AXI Interconnect block.
+21. Click on the **s_axi** port of the buttons AXI GPIO block (name: buttons), and drag the pointer towards the AXI Interconnect block.

-      The message 'Found 1 interface' should appear, and a green tick should appear beside the M01_AXI port on the AXI Interconnect indicating this is a valid port to connect to.
+      The message "Found 1 interface" should appear, and a green tick should appear beside the M01_AXI port on the AXI Interconnect indicating this is a valid port to connect to.
 Drag the pointer to this port and release the mouse button to make the connection.
 22. In a similar way, connect the following ports:

     *buttons s_axi_aclk -> Zynq7 Processing System  FCLK_CLK0*